ioBroker/ioBroker.vis/README.md

 -->
 ## Changelog
 ### **WORK IN PROGRESS**
-* (bluefox) migrated jQui select, jQui Radio steps widgets to react
+* (bluefox) All jQui widgets were migrated to react

 ### 2.9.8 (2023-12-21)
-* (foxriver76) fixed bug that no labels are shown for background
+* (foxriver76) fixed bug that no labels are shown for a background
-* (foxriver76) prevent short flashing of widgets with visibility condition at page load
+* (foxriver76) prevent short flashing of widgets with visibility condition at a page load
 * (foxriver76) fixed issue on theme switch

 ### 2.9.7 (2023-12-19)